Why This Matters in Investment Banking

 Strong Answer:

-"I'd use EV/EBITDA if the companies have different capital structures—different debt levels—because EV/EBITDA is capital structure-neutral.
-EBITDA is before interest and taxes, so it's unaffected by how a company is financed.
+"I would use EV/EBITDA if the companies have different capital structures, specifically different debt levels, because EV/EBITDA is capital structure-neutral.
+EBITDA is before interest and taxes, so it is unaffected by how a company is financed.

-P/E can be misleading when comparing companies with different debt levels because interest expense affects Net Income but doesn't reflect operating performance.
+P/E can be misleading when comparing companies with different debt levels because interest expense affects Net Income but does not reflect operating performance.
 A highly leveraged company might have a higher P/E simply because interest expense reduces Net Income, even if the underlying business is similar.

 However, P/E is useful when comparing companies within the same industry with similar capital structures, or when evaluating equity investments specifically."